awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 **AWS Audit Manager**  <a name="integration-aws-audit-manager"></a>
 Security Hub sends control findings to Audit Manager\.
 These findings help Audit Manager users to prepare for audits\.
 To learn more about Audit Manager, see the [https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html](https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html)\.
 [AWS Security Hub checks supported by AWS Audit Manager](https://docs.aws.amazon.com/audit-manager/latest/userguide/control-data-sources-ash.html) lists the controls for which Security Hub sends findings to Audit Manager\.

+**AWS Chatbot**  <a name="integration-chatbot"></a>
+AWS Chatbot is an interactive agent that helps you to monitor and interact with your AWS resources in your Slack channels and Amazon Chime chat rooms\.
+Security Hub sends findings to AWS Chatbot\.
+To learn more about the AWS Chatbot integration with Security Hub, see the [Security Hub integration overview](https://docs.aws.amazon.com/chatbot/latest/adminguide/related-services.html#security-hub) in the *AWS Chatbot Administrator Guide*\.

 **Amazon Detective**  <a name="integration-amazon-detective"></a>
 Detective automatically collects log data from your AWS resources and uses machine learning, statistical analysis, and graph theory to help you visualize and conduct faster and more efficient security investigations\.